-When a car is left unused, the battery can begin to lose charge because its not being topped up by the alternator.
-This is a common occurrence of performance or classic cars that are only used on sunny weekends as opposed to every day.
+When a car isn’t being used on a regular basis, the battery can begin to lose its charge because it’s not being topped up by the alternator.
+This is a common occurrence for those that own performance or classic cars that are only used on sunny weekends as opposed to every day.

 Maintaining your battery’s charge level increases its lifespan and ensures the car fires up with ease when it’s used.
-This saves the hassle of having to use jumper cables or an alternative method of starting up your car with a flat battery.
+This saves the hassle of using jumper cables or other methods of starting up your car with a flat battery.

 Table of Contents

 - The Best Battery Maintainer